 ¼ cup lime juice (freshly squeezed)

-¼ cup unsweetened lite coconut milk
+¼ cup unsweetened light coconut milk

 1 tsp sriracha